marcinkuzminski/rhodecode/docs/setup.rst

 Setting up the application
 --------------------------

+First You'll ned to create RhodeCode config file.
+Run the following command to do this

 ::

  paster make-config RhodeCode production.ini

-- This will create `production.ini` config inside the directory this config contains various settings for RhodeCode, e.g proxy port, email settings,static files, cache and logging.
+- This will create `production.ini` config inside the directory this config contains various settings for RhodeCode, e.g proxy port, email settings, usage of static files, cache, celery settings and logging.

+Next we need to create the database.

 ::